 Andrea Le, Assistant Director for Community Building & International Student Support

 Andrea’s background is in international education and she worked at Suffolk University for over three years in a variety of student-facing roles within the Center for International Programs and Services.
 Most recently, Andrea served as the Exchange Student Program Manager, overseeing the inbound and outbound exchange of students with Suffolk’s partner universities around the world.
 She also worked as an International Student Advisor at Suffolk, helping international students to navigate the transition to university life in the United States.
 Andrea graduated from Suffolk University in 2017 with her M.Ed in Higher Education.

 A former ballerina, Andrea enjoys teaching ballet in her spare time to aspiring young dancers.
 She also loves to travel and has spent time living and teaching English abroad in both Spain and Costa Rica.

 Andrea's primary responsibilities within OSA include working with students to build community, advocating on behalf of international students, collaborating with the Harvard International Office on issues related to visas, and general student support.
 Andrea also serves as a Title IX Coordinator for students.

 Crystal joined the Office of Student Affairs team in 2021.
 Before HGSE, Crystal worked at the MIT Institute for Medical Engineering and Science, where she supported two senior faculty, their labs, and biomedical innovation programs.
 Crystal earned a Master of Arts in Intercultural Relations from Lesley University in 2016.
 The focus of her ethnographic research project at Lesley was on identity transformation in Salvadoran immigrants living in the Boston area.

-Crystal's primary responsibilities include finance management and overseeing department communications.
+Crystal's primary responsibilities include finance management, overseeing department communications, and supporting student organizations.
 She also serves as the housing resource and information coordinator.

 KellyAnn Robinson, Senior Associate Director of Student Support Services